By Joan O’Neill

 If tennis is more your speed, then the Hyatt is the place to be.
 The Grand Cypress Tennis and Racquet Club is ranked as one of the top 50 best tennis resorts internationally.
 Play on the same courts where Grand Slam champions like Jimmy Connors, Andre Agassi, and Martina Navratilova have swung their racquets.
 Work on your game with certified professionals and indulge in this topnotch tennis facility while you vacation like the pros.

-Head back to your room or grab a snack from the Market or at Hurricane’s Lounge.
+Head back to your room or grab a snack from the Market or at On The Rocks Poolside Restaurant.

 Next check into the Marilyn Monroe Spa.